sailpoint-oss/developer.sailpoint.com/docs/reporting/access-intelligence-center/identity-er-diagram.md

         varchar IDENTITY_REQUEST_ITEM_ROLE_DISPLAY_NAME "This is the name of the Identity Request Item role display" }
     IDENTITY_ITEM_APPROVER {
-        varchar IDENTITY_REQUEST_ITEM_APPROVER_ID "This is the unique Identity ID of the Identity Request Approver", timestamp APPROVER_IDENTITY_CREATED "This is the date that the Identity Item Approver was created", timestamp APPROVER_IDENTITY_UPDATED "This is the date that the Identity Item Approver was updated", varchar APPROVER_NAME "This is the name for the Identity Item Approver", varchar APPROVER_DISPLAY_NAME "The human-readable name for the Identity Item Approver", varchar APPROVER_MANAGERS_NAME "The managers name for the Identity Item Approver", varchar APPROVER_EMAIL "The email for the Identity Item Approver", varchar APPROVER_STATUS "The status of the Identity Item Approver", varchar APPROVER_JOB_TITLE "The job title for the Identity Item Approver", varchar APPROVER_LOCATION "The location of the Identity Item Approver", varchar APPROVER_LOCATION_CODE "The location code of the Identity Item Approver", varchar APPROVER_DEPARTMENT "The department of the Identity Item Approver",
+        varchar IDENTITY_REQUEST_ITEM_APPROVER_ID "This is the unique Identity ID of the Identity Request Approver" timestamp APPROVER_IDENTITY_CREATED "This is the date that the Identity Item Approver was created" timestamp APPROVER_IDENTITY_UPDATED "This is the date that the Identity Item Approver was updated" varchar APPROVER_NAME "This is the name for the Identity Item Approver" varchar APPROVER_DISPLAY_NAME "The human-readable name for the Identity Item Approver" varchar APPROVER_MANAGERS_NAME "The managers name for the Identity Item Approver" varchar APPROVER_EMAIL "The email for the Identity Item Approver" varchar APPROVER_STATUS "The status of the Identity Item Approver" varchar APPROVER_JOB_TITLE "The job title for the Identity Item Approver" varchar APPROVER_LOCATION "The location of the Identity Item Approver" varchar APPROVER_LOCATION_CODE "The location code of the Identity Item Approver" varchar APPROVER_DEPARTMENT "The department of the Identity Item Approver"
         timestamp APPROVER_SYNC_DATE "This is the date the data was synced to the table" }
     IDENTITY_ITEM_REQUESTER {
-        varchar IDENTITY_REQUEST_ITEM_REQUESTER_ID "This is the unique Identity ID of the Identity Item Requester", timestamp REQUESTER_IDENTITY_CREATED "This is the date that the Identity Item Requester was created", timestamp REQUESTER_IDENTITY_UPDATED "This is the date that the Identity Item Requester was updated", varchar REQUESTER_NAME "This is the name for the Identity Item Requester", varchar REQUESTER_DISPLAY_NAME "The human-readable name for the Identity Item Requester", varchar REQUESTER_MANAGERS_NAME "The managers name for the Identity Item Requester", varchar REQUESTER_EMAIL "The email for the Identity Item Requester", varchar REQUESTER_STATUS "The status of the Identity Item Requester", varchar REQUESTER_JOB_TITLE "The job title for the Identity Item Requester", varchar REQUESTER_LOCATION "The location of the Identity Item Requester", varchar REQUESTER_LOCATION_CODE "The location code of the Identity Item Requester", varchar REQUESTER_DEPARTMENT "The department of the Identity Item Requester",
+        varchar IDENTITY_REQUEST_ITEM_REQUESTER_ID "This is the unique Identity ID of the Identity Item Requester" timestamp REQUESTER_IDENTITY_CREATED "This is the date that the Identity Item Requester was created" timestamp REQUESTER_IDENTITY_UPDATED "This is the date that the Identity Item Requester was updated" varchar REQUESTER_NAME "This is the name for the Identity Item Requester" varchar REQUESTER_DISPLAY_NAME "The human-readable name for the Identity Item Requester" varchar REQUESTER_MANAGERS_NAME "The managers name for the Identity Item Requester" varchar REQUESTER_EMAIL "The email for the Identity Item Requester" varchar REQUESTER_STATUS "The status of the Identity Item Requester" varchar REQUESTER_JOB_TITLE "The job title for the Identity Item Requester" varchar REQUESTER_LOCATION "The location of the Identity Item Requester" varchar REQUESTER_LOCATION_CODE "The location code of the Identity Item Requester" varchar REQUESTER_DEPARTMENT "The department of the Identity Item Requester"
         timestamp REQUESTER_SYNC_DATE "This is the date the data was synced to the table" }
     CERTIFICATION_ITEM_REVIEWER {
-        varchar REVIEWER_ID "This is the unique Identity ID of the Identity Certification Item Reviewer", timestamp REVIEWER_IDENTITY_CREATED "This is the date that the Identity Certification Item Reviewer was created", timestamp REVIEWER_IDENTITY_UPDATED "This is the date that the Identity Certification Item Reviewer was updated", varchar REVIEWER_NAME "This is the name for the Identity Certification Item Reviewer", varchar REVIEWER_DISPLAY_NAME "The human-readable name for the Identity Certification Item Reviewer", varchar REVIEWER_MANAGERS_NAME "The managers name for the Identity Certification Item Reviewer", varchar REVIEWER_EMAIL "The email for the Identity Certification Item Reviewer", varchar REVIEWER_STATUS "The status of the Identity Certification Item Reviewer", varchar REVIEWER_JOB_TITLE "The job title for the Identity Certification Item Reviewer", varchar REVIEWER_LOCATION "The location of the Identity Certification Item Reviewer", varchar REVIEWER_LOCATION_CODE "The location code of the Identity Certification Item Reviewer", varchar REVIEWER_DEPARTMENT "The department of the Identity Certification Item Reviewer",
+        varchar REVIEWER_ID "This is the unique Identity ID of the Identity Certification Item Reviewer" timestamp REVIEWER_IDENTITY_CREATED "This is the date that the Identity Certification Item Reviewer was created" timestamp REVIEWER_IDENTITY_UPDATED "This is the date that the Identity Certification Item Reviewer was updated" varchar REVIEWER_NAME "This is the name for the Identity Certification Item Reviewer" varchar REVIEWER_DISPLAY_NAME "The human-readable name for the Identity Certification Item Reviewer" varchar REVIEWER_MANAGERS_NAME "The managers name for the Identity Certification Item Reviewer" varchar REVIEWER_EMAIL "The email for the Identity Certification Item Reviewer" varchar REVIEWER_STATUS "The status of the Identity Certification Item Reviewer" varchar REVIEWER_JOB_TITLE "The job title for the Identity Certification Item Reviewer" varchar REVIEWER_LOCATION "The location of the Identity Certification Item Reviewer" varchar REVIEWER_LOCATION_CODE "The location code of the Identity Certification Item Reviewer" varchar REVIEWER_DEPARTMENT "The department of the Identity Certification Item Reviewer"
         timestamp REVIEWER_SYNC_DATE "This is the date the data was synced to the table" }
     CERTIFICATION_CERTIFIER {
-        varchar CERTIFICATION_CERTIFIER_ID "This is the unique Identity ID of the Identity Certification Certifier", timestamp CERTIFICATION_CERTIFIER_IDENTITY_CREATED "This is the date that the Identity Certification Certifier was created", timestamp CERTIFICATION_CERTIFIER_IDENTITY_UPDATED "This is the date that the Identity Certification Certifier was updated", varchar CERTIFICATION_CERTIFIER_NAME "This is the name for the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_DISPLAY_NAME "The human-readable name for the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_MANAGERS_NAME "The managers name for the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_EMAIL "The email for the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_STATUS "The status of the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_JOB_TITLE "The job title for the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_LOCATION "The location of the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_LOCATION_CODE "The location code of the Identity Certification Certifier", varchar CERTIFICATION_CERTIFIER_DEPARTMENT "The department of the Identity Certification Certifier",
+        varchar CERTIFICATION_CERTIFIER_ID "This is the unique Identity ID of the Identity Certification Certifier" timestamp CERTIFICATION_CERTIFIER_IDENTITY_CREATED "This is the date that the Identity Certification Certifier was created" timestamp CERTIFICATION_CERTIFIER_IDENTITY_UPDATED "This is the date that the Identity Certification Certifier was updated" varchar CERTIFICATION_CERTIFIER_NAME "This is the name for the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_DISPLAY_NAME "The human-readable name for the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_MANAGERS_NAME "The managers name for the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_EMAIL "The email for the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_STATUS "The status of the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_JOB_TITLE "The job title for the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_LOCATION "The location of the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_LOCATION_CODE "The location code of the Identity Certification Certifier" varchar CERTIFICATION_CERTIFIER_DEPARTMENT "The department of the Identity Certification Certifier"
         timestamp CERTIFICATION_CERTIFIER_SYNC_DATE "This is the date the data was synced to the table" }
     CERTIFICATION_MANAGER {
-        varchar CERTIFICATION_MANAGER_ID "This is the unique Identity ID of the Identity Certification Manager", timestamp CERTIFICATION_MANAGER_IDENTITY_CREATED "This is the date that the Identity Certification Manager was created", timestamp CERTIFICATION_MANAGER_IDENTITY_UPDATED "This is the date that the Identity Certification Manager was updated", varchar CERTIFICATION_MANAGER_NAME "This is the name for the Identity Certification Manager", varchar CERTIFICATION_MANAGER_DISPLAY_NAME "The human-readable name for the Identity Certification Manager", varchar CERTIFICATION_MANAGER_MANAGERS_NAME "The managers name for the Identity Certification Manager", varchar CERTIFICATION_MANAGER_EMAIL "The email for the Identity Certification Manager", varchar CERTIFICATION_MANAGER_STATUS "The status of the Identity Certification Manager", varchar CERTIFICATION_MANAGER_JOB_TITLE "The job title for the Identity Certification Manager", varchar CERTIFICATION_MANAGER_LOCATION "The location of the Identity Certification Manager", varchar CERTIFICATION_MANAGER_LOCATION_CODE "The location code of the Identity Certification Manager", varchar CERTIFICATION_MANAGER_DEPARTMENT "The department of the Identity Certification Manager",
+        varchar CERTIFICATION_MANAGER_ID "This is the unique Identity ID of the Identity Certification Manager" timestamp CERTIFICATION_MANAGER_IDENTITY_CREATED "This is the date that the Identity Certification Manager was created" timestamp CERTIFICATION_MANAGER_IDENTITY_UPDATED "This is the date that the Identity Certification Manager was updated" varchar CERTIFICATION_MANAGER_NAME "This is the name for the Identity Certification Manager" varchar CERTIFICATION_MANAGER_DISPLAY_NAME "The human-readable name for the Identity Certification Manager" varchar CERTIFICATION_MANAGER_MANAGERS_NAME "The managers name for the Identity Certification Manager" varchar CERTIFICATION_MANAGER_EMAIL "The email for the Identity Certification Manager" varchar CERTIFICATION_MANAGER_STATUS "The status of the Identity Certification Manager" varchar CERTIFICATION_MANAGER_JOB_TITLE "The job title for the Identity Certification Manager" varchar CERTIFICATION_MANAGER_LOCATION "The location of the Identity Certification Manager" varchar CERTIFICATION_MANAGER_LOCATION_CODE "The location code of the Identity Certification Manager" varchar CERTIFICATION_MANAGER_DEPARTMENT "The department of the Identity Certification Manager"
         timestamp CERTIFICATION_MANAGER_SYNC_DATE "This is the date the data was synced to the table" }
     CERTIFICATION_SIGNER {
-        varchar CERTIFICATION_SIGNER_ID "This is the unique Identity ID of the Identity Certification Signer", timestamp CERTIFICATION_SIGNER_IDENTITY_CREATED "This is the date that the Identity Certification Signer was created", timestamp CERTIFICATION_SIGNER_IDENTITY_UPDATED "This is the date that the Identity Certification Signer was updated", varchar CERTIFICATION_SIGNER_NAME "This is the name for the Identity Certification Signer", varchar CERTIFICATION_SIGNER_DISPLAY_NAME "The human-readable name for the Identity Certification Signer", varchar CERTIFICATION_SIGNER_MANAGERS_NAME "The managers name for the Identity Certification Signer", varchar CERTIFICATION_SIGNER_EMAIL "The email for the Identity Certification Signer", varchar CERTIFICATION_SIGNER_STATUS "The status of the Identity Certification Signer", varchar CERTIFICATION_SIGNER_JOB_TITLE "The job title for the Identity Certification Signer", varchar CERTIFICATION_SIGNER_LOCATION "The location of the Identity Certification Signer", varchar CERTIFICATION_SIGNER_LOCATION_CODE "The location code of the Identity Certification Signer", varchar CERTIFICATION_SIGNER_DEPARTMENT "The department of the Identity Certification Signer",
+        varchar CERTIFICATION_SIGNER_ID "This is the unique Identity ID of the Identity Certification Signer" timestamp CERTIFICATION_SIGNER_IDENTITY_CREATED "This is the date that the Identity Certification Signer was created" timestamp CERTIFICATION_SIGNER_IDENTITY_UPDATED "This is the date that the Identity Certification Signer was updated" varchar CERTIFICATION_SIGNER_NAME "This is the name for the Identity Certification Signer" varchar CERTIFICATION_SIGNER_DISPLAY_NAME "The human-readable name for the Identity Certification Signer" varchar CERTIFICATION_SIGNER_MANAGERS_NAME "The managers name for the Identity Certification Signer" varchar CERTIFICATION_SIGNER_EMAIL "The email for the Identity Certification Signer" varchar CERTIFICATION_SIGNER_STATUS "The status of the Identity Certification Signer" varchar CERTIFICATION_SIGNER_JOB_TITLE "The job title for the Identity Certification Signer" varchar CERTIFICATION_SIGNER_LOCATION "The location of the Identity Certification Signer" varchar CERTIFICATION_SIGNER_LOCATION_CODE "The location code of the Identity Certification Signer" varchar CERTIFICATION_SIGNER_DEPARTMENT "The department of the Identity Certification Signer"
         timestamp CERTIFICATION_SIGNER_SYNC_DATE "This is the date the data was synced to the table" }
     IDENTITY ||--o{ IDENTITY_ATRIBUTE : "associated to and owns"